-To securely store your crypto investments, you will need a cryptocurrency wallet.
+To securely store the crypto investments, traders will need a cryptocurrency wallet.

 Cryptocurrencies are changing the world.
 They allow for decentralised transactions to take place without the need of a middleman like banks, PayPal, or Visa.
-Now you can trade assets with complete autonomy and security thanks to the innovative blockchain technology that cryptocurrencies are built on.
-But how do you keep your cryptocurrency secure like a bank would keep your cash safe?
-You need a cryptocurrency wallet!
+Now traders can trade assets with complete autonomy and security thanks to the innovative blockchain technology that cryptocurrencies are built on.
+But how do they keep cryptocurrency secure like a bank would keep cash safe?
+This is where a cryptocurrency wallet is needed!

-In this beginner’s guide, you will learn what crypto wallets are, how they work, what type of wallets exist, and how to set up your first wallet.
+In this beginner’s guide, traders will learn what crypto wallets are, how they work, what types of wallets exist, and how to set up the first wallet.
 Jump to each section here:

-A cryptocurrency wallet is software that allows you to store, send, and receive cryptocurrency.
+A cryptocurrency wallet is software that allows a person to store, send, and receive cryptocurrency.

-Think of it as a bank account for your crypto.
+Think of it as a bank account for crypto.

-Crypto wallets come in all shapes and sizes, from mobile wallets on your smartphone and online wallets you can access on the internet to hardware wallets that are physical devices similar to a USB stick.
+Crypto wallets come in all shapes and sizes, from mobile wallets on smartphones and online wallets that users can access on the Internet to hardware wallets that are physical devices similar to a USB stick.

-While some cryptocurrency wallets allow you only to hold one digital currency, such as bitcoin, others enable you to store all your digital assets in one place.
+While some cryptocurrency wallets allow traders only to hold one digital currency, such as Bitcoin, others enable bitcoin holders to store all digital assets in one place.

 Every crypto wallet comes with a cryptocurrency wallet address.
 Wallet addresses are composed of letters and numbers, and each address is unique.

-Like the word “address” suggests, a cryptocurrency address enables you to send and receive cryptocurrency, just like your postal address allows you to send and receive documents.
+Like the word “address” suggests, a cryptocurrency address enables users to send and receive cryptocurrency, just like a postal address is able to send and receive documents.

-Your cryptocurrency wallet address is essentially like your bank account number.
-You can share it with others to receive money into your wallet.
+Bitcoin wallet holders can share it with others.
 Wallet addresses can also be used to track transactions on a public blockchain explorer, similar to searching a database.

 A cryptocurrency wallet plays the same role as a personal bank account but for digital currency.
-You use your crypto wallet to hold your funds, make and accept payments, and send money transfers.
+Using the crypto wallet to hold funds, make and accept payments, and send money.

 However, crypto wallets work differently than bank accounts.

 A cryptocurrency wallet has private and public keys.
-Once you create a wallet, you automatically receive a private-public key combination.
-The public key is the cryptocurrency wallet address you use to receive money, while your private key is more like a password that gives you access to your cryptocurrency.
-You should never share your private keys with anyone.
+Once wallet holders create a wallet, a private-public key combination will send to the wallet holder automatically.
+The public key is the cryptocurrency wallet address that use to receive money, while the private key is more like a password that gives access to cryptocurrency.
+But please notice that never share private keys with anyone.

-If someone wants to send cryptocurrency to you, you copy the public wallet address and send it to them.
-Once the transaction is completed on the sender’s end, you’ll see the cryptocurrency in your wallet within minutes (or sometimes seconds).
+If someone wants to send cryptocurrency, they only need to copy the public wallet address and send it to the sender.
+Once the transaction is completed on the sender’s end, the receiver will see the cryptocurrency reflected in the wallet within minutes (or sometimes seconds).

-On most cryptocurrency exchanges, your public and private keys are managed for you, and the only thing available to you is a public address to receive cryptocurrencies.
+On most cryptocurrency exchanges, public and private keys are managed for traders and the only thing the traders need to worry about is a public address to receive cryptocurrencies.

-Most personal crypto wallet providers, like MetaMask or Trust Wallet, give you complete ownership of your private and public keys, typically by providing you with a seed phrase (also known as the recovery phrase) to ensure that you can regain access to your wallet should any technical issues arise.
+Most personal crypto wallet providers, like MetaMask or Trust Wallet, give investors complete ownership of private and public keys, typically by providing a recovery phrase (also known as the seed phrase) to ensure that investors can regain access to their wallet should any technical issues arise.

-The seed phrase is a list of random words that helps you access your wallet.
+The recovery phrase is a list of random words that helps users access their wallets.
 It’s important to write the seed phrase down and ensure not to share it with anyone.